 On March 27, 2007, the Crow Wing County Board agreed by resolution to provide matching funds for this project. $100,000 came from an Iron Range Resources grant.
 On February 24, 2009 the board approved an additional $50,000 in matching funds, demonstrating the county's commitment to this important project.

 In the fall of 2010, Phase 1 was developed and constructed by Holmvig Excavating which included improved public access, parking areas and a walking path along the north end of Milford Lake using the grant and matching funds from Crow Wing County.

-October 2012, portions of Phase II was developed and constructed by Hy-Tec Construction of Brainerd using dedicated park development funds.
-Construction and installation included a picnic shelter, benches, picnic tables, bicycle rack and cooking grills.
+October 2012, portions of Phase II were developed and constructed by Hy-Tec Construction of Brainerd using dedicated park development funds.
+Construction and installation included a main picnic shelter, benches, picnic tables, bicycle rack and cooking grills.
 Landscape trees were planted and a park entrance sign was designed and installed.